By Paul Taylor

 What I find most interesting about this study is the link between hDkk-1 and cancer.

-DHT and androgen receptors have both been linked to prostate cancer.
+DHT and androgen receptors have both been linked to prostate cancer (3).

-And given that both DHT levels and androgen receptor expression are much higher in hair follicles within the affected region of the scalp in those people who suffer hair loss, it seems likely to me that the high DHT concentrations in ORS cells (reported in the first study) causes DNA damage.
+And given that both DHT (4) and androgen receptor (5) levels are higher within hair follicles in the affected region of the scalp in people who suffer hair loss, it seems likely to me that the high DHT concentrations in ORS cells (reported in the first study) causes DNA damage.

 That's because steroid hormones like DHT promote